Intro to Low Cost Index Fund Investing

-Investopedia defines a mutual fund as, “An index fund is a type of mutual fund with a portfolio constructed to match or track the components of a market index, such as the Standard & Poor’s 500 Index (S&P 500).
+Investopedia defines an index fund as, “An index fund is a type of mutual fund with a portfolio constructed to match or track the components of a market index, such as the Standard & Poor’s 500 Index (S&P 500).
 An index mutual fund is said to provide broad market exposure, low operating expenses and low portfolio turnover.”

 In the case of the S&P 500, you’re buying a tiny piece of all 500 companies in the S&P 500 index.
 So many people miss this fundamental point: You are not buying a piece of paper when you buy a stock or mutual fund, you are buying an ownership percentage of an actual company!

 So instead of short-term trading and getting lucky on stock price fluctuations, we are going for long-term wealth building by buying a piece of either the 500 biggest publicly traded companies in the US (S&P 500 Index) or essentially every publicly traded company in the US when you buy a Total Stock Market Index Fund (at publication of this article, the Vanguard Total Stock Market Index Fund has nearly 3,600 companies in the index).